graphene-blockchain/how.bitshares.works/docs/user_guide/accounts/index_account.rst

 .. _index-bts-accounts:

 ********************
-BitShares Accounts
+Graphene Accounts
 ********************

-In BitShares, you can create an account relatively easily by using the BitShares UI wallet.
+In Graphene, you can create an account relatively easily by using the Graphene UI wallet.
 The account comes with the Private/public keys.
 You should keep the information safe.
-Also, BitShares account gives you some benefits (i.e., Lifetime Membership (LTM) and Referral Program) and important roles (i.e., voting).
-We recommend you to read through BitShares Accounts information to learn more.
+Also, Graphene account gives you some benefits (i.e., Lifetime Membership (LTM) and Referral Program) and important roles (i.e., voting).
+We recommend you to read through Graphene Accounts information to learn more.

 -----------